ISCB-Academy/integrating_knowledge_data/README.md

 April 22, 2022 at 8:00 AM EDT.

 ---
+## Setup

+To follow through the code, you can choose one of the following options.

-Download the materials and the docker environment using the following code
+1. Download the materials and the docker environment using the following code

 ```bash
 # clone this repo